hyperjumptech/monika/docs/src/pages/guides/notifications.md

 }
 ```

-Monika is filtering the notification type for mailgun and breaking down the data config.
-Setting a mailgun service and then send through the data using mailgun-js lib.
+`Monika` filters the notification types for mailgun and breaks down the data configuration, setting up a mailgun service and then sending through the data using mailgun-js lib.

 ```js
 const mg = mailgun({ apiKey: API_KEY, domain: DOMAIN })